-As of mid-2019, Navigator of the Seas was the 30th largest passenger ship in the world, which, while isn’t terribly impressive, still makes it pretty large.
-The ship sports a 139,999 gross tonnage and a length of 311 meters.
+As of mid-2019, the ship was the 30th largest passenger ship in the world, which, while isn’t terribly impressive, still makes it pretty large.
+The ship is 139,999 gross tons with a length of 311 meters.

 It has a 4,000 maximum passenger capacity, though it typically carries, with double occupancy, 3,386 passengers, served by a crew of 1,200 individuals.

 The ship has sailed all over the world thus far, including itineraries around the Caribbean, Mexico and the Mediterranean and Northern Europe.
 It has undergone several different dry docks.

 In 2014, it was dry docked with significant modifications, including the increase of the number of cabins on the ship, the addition of a Wave Loch FlowRider surfing simulator, the addition of an outdoor moving screen and the addition of two new lounges.
 Several public facilities were also removed in this 2014 dry dock.

 The most recent dry dock occurred in 2018, when the ship was dry docked in the Bahamas, receiving renovations to the tune of multiple millions of dollars.
 This dry dock included the addition of water slides, new restaurants, new cabins and a new pool deck.

 Are you planning to take a Navigator of the Seas cruise in the near future?
 If you’re considering taking a cruise aboard this Royal Caribbean vessel, what can you expect?
 And what should you do?

 We’ve compiled a list of the can’t-miss activities while aboard Navigator of the Seas, so you can plan the best itinerary possible.
 Check out these 11 activities.

 In Thi Article…

 - 1. New Outdoor Offerings